cadieb/python-basics/README.md

 ```

 #### Strings
 In Python, a string is any group of characters in between two quote marks.
 You can use single or double quotes, but they have to match.
+See the `strings.py` file for more info.